 5. Hold Attention emote until Uniform/Equipment inspection is complete or further orders are given.

-6. Use/Hold At Ease emote when Lieutenant or Command says "at ease".
+6. Use/Hold At Ease emote when Sergeant or Officer says "at ease".

 7. Use Salute emote again when dismissed.

-• Command will typically Salute back but are not required to, unless reporting to another Commander.
+• Officers will typically Salute back but are not required to, unless reporting to another Officer.

-• A Commander is any unit Rank 3 or higher.
+• An Officer is any unit O-1 or higher.

-2.2 Initiating a Roleplay setting counts as "1 Patrol".
-Patrols end when a unit either signs off or "Requests Relief".
-Requesting a relief is when a unit requests to be off-duty, but still intends to be in-game.
-This follows the same protocol steps used to Report for Duty.
-Roleplay continues until the Patrol has ended.
+2.2c Patrols end when a unit either signs off or "Requests Relief".
+Requesting relief is when a unit requests to be off-duty, but still intends to be in-game.

-Commanders: Command is considered on Patrol (On-Duty) any time they Report to a Superior, a Commander of the same rank, or any time a unit reports for duty to them.
+Officers: An Officer is considered on Patrol (On-Duty) any time they Report to a Superior, an Officer of the same rank, or any time a unit reports for duty to them.

-Lieutenants: Lieutenants are considered on Patrol (On-Duty) any time they Report to a Superior, a Lieutenant of the same Division or any time a unit reports for duty to them.
+Sergeants: Sergeants are considered on Patrol (On-Duty) any time they Report to a Superior, a Sergeant, or any time a unit reports for duty to them.

-3.1 Command is responsible for tracking progress with any completed Events, Patrols & Missions of a unit that reports for Duty.
-Commanders then submit all reports directly to The Galactic Order Roster.
+3.1 Officers are responsible for tracking progress with any completed Events, Patrols & Missions of a unit that reports for Duty.
+Officers then submit all reports directly to The Galactic Order Roster.

-3.2 Lieutenants may also track progress, but are limited to Patrols & Missions of units that report for Duty only within their Same Division & Novitiates.
+3.2 Sergeants and Warrant Officers may also track progress, but are limited to Patrols & Missions.
 These reports are sent to a Superior in Command for review, rather than the Roster directly.

 3.3 If there is no acting division commander, they may report to another Commander that is present.

-3.4 Commanders within Leadership are responsible for Registering units and recording # of Recruits.
+3.4 Acquisitors are responsible for Registering units and recording # of Recruits.

 Turtle Image